CarricInc/PRIVACY_POLICY.md/README.md

 1. Information collection

-Carric does not collect any information about its usage but some information can be shared with the following third parties:
+Carric does not collect any information about its usage but some information can be shared with the following third parties.

 Google Play Console to handle the app distribution and the beta testing.
 In game Advertising from Admob.

 2. Support